 Are you new to cryptocurrencies?
 If you are, you need to know the basics before investing.
-This article will teach you more about proof of work vs proof of stake and will help educate you about your investments in the future.
+This article will provide an in-depth comparison of proof of work vs. proof of stake, helping you better understand your investments for the future.
 Would you like to learn more?
 Read on and understand proof-of-work vs proof-of-stake.

 An Introduction to Consensus Mechanisms